Rich Boy

-Marece Benjamin Richards (born September 2, 1983), better known by his stage name Rich Boy, is an American rapper from Mobile, Alabama.
-He is best known for the hit single "Throw Some D's" (featuring Polow da Don) released in August 2006.
-It was the lead single for his eponymous debut album, released a year later in March under Polow da Don's Zone 4 and Interscope Records.
+Marece Benjamin Richards (born February 8, 1983), better known by his stage name Rich Boy, is an American rapper known for his 2006 single "Throw Some D's" (featuring Polow da Don), which peaked at number six on the Billboard Hot 100.
+It served as lead single for his eponymous debut studio album (2007), which was released in March of the following year by Polow da Don's Zone 4, an imprint Interscope Records.

-In 2009, one of his follow-up singles "Drop" became popular online through remixes and freestyles from then-upcoming internet rappers, including Childish Gambino, Kid Cudi, and Earl Sweatshirt.
+A commercial success, the album peaked at number three on the Billboard 200, although critical reception was mixed to average.
+His 2009 follow-up single, "Drop" (featuring Polow da Don) became popular through remixes and freestyles by then-upcoming Internet rappers, including Childish Gambino, Kid Cudi, and Earl Sweatshirt.
+His subsequent releases have failed to yield any further commercial response.

 Early life and education

 Richards is from Alabama.
 He was studying mechanical engineering at Tuskegee University, but he dropped out to concentrate on pursuing a rap career.

 Career

 Rich Boy signed a contract with Zone 4 through Interscope Records and started to work on his debut album.
 In the meantime, he appeared on one of Ludacris' Disturbing tha Peace compilations and on a few mixtapes, such as Comeback Season by Canadian rapper Drake and Da Bottom, Vol. 5 by DJ Ideal and Jermaine Dupri.